 “Truly promising…” - Drowned in Sound

 Charlie Barnes has released the title track to his forthcoming debut album More Stately Mansions as a stream.
-The album is released via Superball Music.
+The album is released via Superball Music on 11th May 2015.

 Although this is Charlie Barnes, it’s not a solo project, Charlie Barnes is very much a band in every sense of the word.
 Musical inspirations range from Edith Piaf to St Vincent to Mew and it’s this rich tapestry of influences that have given More Stately Mansions diverse sound ranging from sweeping melodies and crescendoing vocals (“Sing To God”) to quieter, more introspective moments (“Balloons”, “Ghosts”) and joyous moments of pure alt rock (“Macbeth, Macbeth, Macbeth”).
 It’s this explorative sound that sets Charlie apart from the array of bland singer songwriters currently on the scene.

 The album was produced by Steve Durose of Oceansize.
 The band are all massive fans of Oceansize which is prevalent from their precise musicianship and the more cerebral elements of the album.